dlvenable/data-prepper/README.md

 	...
 7 more
 ```

-* Still need to implement the Maven Local Plugin Provider
+* Still need to implement the Maven Local Plugin Provider [DONE]

 ## Table of Contents